OlliesRepo/MultiControlledUgate/README.md

 # ⚙️ Multi-Controlled Unitary Construction with Basic Gates in Qiskit

-This project implements the construction of multi-controlled single-qubit unitary gates \( C^nU \) using ancilla qubits, built exclusively from **arbitrary 1-qubit gates** (via ZYZ decomposition) and **CNOT (CX) gates**.
-No Toffoli or other complex controlled gates are assumed; all logic is constructed from the universal gate set \(\{U, \text{CX}\}\), consistent with standard gate-model quantum computing.
+This project implements the construction of an arbitrary, multi-controlled, single-qubit unitary gate using ancilla qubits, built exclusively from simple 1-qubit gates, (via ZYZ decomposition), and CNOT (CX) gates.
+All logic is constructed from the universal gate set {U, CX}.

-Each function in the accompanying code is preceded by detailed derivations and justifications in Markdown cells, explaining the decomposition, gate counts, and correctness — inspired by the approach of Nielsen & Chuang (2010).
+Each function is preceded by derivations and justifications in Markdown cells, explaining the decomposition, inspired by the approach of Nielsen & Chuang (2010).
+Each function displays it's corresponding circuit when run.

+The final function, MCU(n, U), MultiControlled U gate, has 2 inputs, n = the number of qubits, U = any unitary.

 > 📄 Reference:
 > Nielsen, M. A., & Chuang, I. L. (2010). *Quantum Computation and Quantum Information* (10th anniversary ed., p.
 181).
 Cambridge University Press.